A rack of bbq ribs on a wooden cutting board with a small bowl of bbq sauce on the side

 When selecting ribs, look for meat that has good marbling and a pinkish hue.
 Avoid ribs with an excessive amount of fat or any off-putting odor.
 Once you have your ribs, it's time to prepare them for grilling.

-Preparing the Ribs
+Preparing Ribs for Grilling

 Before you start grilling, you need to prepare the ribs.
 Follow these steps: